 Summary of Sexual Abuse Allegations Against Father Laurence Brett:

+Fr.
+Laurence Brett was a Catholic priest that worked in the Diocese of Sacramento, the Diocese of Bridgeport, and the Archdiocese of Baltimore, MD.
 Beginning with a lawsuit in 1993 that claims Fr.
 Laurence Brett abused a teenage altar boy from 1961-1963, the Diocese of Bridgeport received multiple complaints thereafter.
 He was also accused of abusing a 19-year-old student at Sacred Heart University.
 Another report named him as one of 71 priests in the Bridgeport Diocese accused of sexually abusing minors since the Diocese’s founding in 1962.
-The Bridgeport review board found the allegations to be credible and found that Brett had perpetrated abuse against 23 victims, ranging in age from 10 to 18 over his tenure.
+The Bridgeport review board found the allegations to be credible and found that Brett had perpetrated abuse against 23 victims, ranging in age from 10 to 18, over his tenure.

-Brett went on to become a chaplain of the School Sisters of Notre Dame Motherhouse in Baltimore County starting in 1976.
+Brett became a chaplain of the School Sisters of Notre Dame Motherhouse in Baltimore County starting in 1976.
 He then worked as a religious publisher in Washington, DC, according to the Baltimore Archdiocese.
 Lori, then the Bishop of Bridgeport, finally removed Brett from the priesthood in the early 2000s.

 The case of this notorious Baltimore-area Catholic priest is cited in a recent report as a critical example of how church officials shuffled clergy accused of sexual abuse, leaving more children at risk.
 An insurance company paid a $250,000 settlement in 1994 to the two victims Brett molested after he transferred to Sacramento, CA. Accused of sexually abusing boys in New Mexico, Maryland, New Jersey, and Washington DC, Catholic leaders have paid more than $2.7 million in settlements to people who accused Brett of abuse — representing 5% of all its abuse payouts, according to a recent report.